 To me the reproductive Mother archetype is not only neatly symmetrical to the destructive warrior archetype, it is definitely a primary one.
 No individual is completely masculine or feminine though, good or evil, right or wrong.
 Tyrants and Weaklings for instance represent an imbalance, a shadow or missing quality of power, a failure to employ virtues, and a negative female Archetype drains away all male energy.
 Female in myths representing the Anima appear often in multiples e.g. three or nine like the Nordic Valkyries.
 Quadruple qualities, however, take later in account the important (particularly for C.G.
 Jung) number four.
 A quadruple seen by C.G.
 Jung might be thought of as the cross, a mantra or cardinal points that must be balanced in the fully realized being.

 C.G.
-Jung distinguished himself from Sigmund Freud and most of his colleagues in that he recognized the existence and admitted the significance of religion and intangible elements of the psyche—what many previous thinkers, from Plato to the early Christian philosophers, have called soul.
-Jung’s own approach to religion was complex, unorthodox, and open to fresh insights ranging from affinity to Catholicism and Eastern thoughts to gnosis and alchemy.
+Jung totally differs from Sigmund Freud and most of his colleagues in that he thought (wo)men as “homo religious”.
+Freud’s deep fear of spiritualism was rooted in his urge, to establish psychoanalysis as science.
+Jung’s own approach to religion was complex, unorthodox, and open to the speculative ranging from affinity to Catholicism and Eastern thoughts to gnosis and alchemy.
 He recognized and valued collective cultural patterns (archetypes) but also individual enlightenment or at least development to find a person’s whole being (individuation).
 He felt those were dismissed by modern positivistic science and political systems which recognizes only the material world and denies or claim any spiritual dimension (totalitarian systems with personal cult).